 The world of compliance risk management is in a constant state of change.
 Because of this, organizations continuously struggle to ensure that their business operations are compliant not only with governmental regulations but also with ethical values.
 With this in mind, it seems that compliance teams worldwide are constantly playing catch up in determining what business units, departments, and processes are prone to compliance failures and which are not.
 Being behind on this process can be extremely dangerous to the organization as compliance failure can lead to a plethora of fines, setbacks, and a diminishing reputation among customers.
 It would seem to many compliance teams that nothing short of the ability to predict the future is suitable enough to identify and prevent emerging risks effectively.
 A compliance risks analysis may be able to give organizations exactly what they need to build a robust compliance program better and better mitigate the potential of emerging risk.

 Before we begin discussing how to create an effective compliance risk analysis it is important first to understand exactly what a compliance risk is and where these risks might emerge from.
 Compliance is the organization’s attempt at establishing policies and procedures that adhere to government regulation as well as ethical values described throughout the organization’s code of conduct.
 Compliance risk emerges when the organization’s processes do not effectively adhere to the standards stated previously.

-Compliance risks can be different for various organizations, but all can be dangerous as repercussions can include fines or imprisonment, as well as damage to the organization’s reputation.
-Compliance risks can often emerge in a number of areas, some organizations may be more prone to risks in some areas than others.
-Areas where compliance risks are frequent include but are not limited to:
+Different organizations face different compliance risks, all of which can be dangerous and result in fines, imprisonment, or damage to reputation.
+These risks can emerge in various areas, with some organizations being more susceptible to certain risks than others.
+Common areas where compliance risks arise include but are not limited to:

 ● Anti-bribery and corruption